 The giant sheets, each measuring 12 m by 3 m, faced into the wind high above the village.
 Tiny fog droplets accumulated on the mesh until they formed single large drops that ran down into a trough that flowed to the town.
 Every square kilometer of sheeting harvested almost 7 liters of water a day-2,500 liters in a year.

-“With a secure water supply, people began to return and new houses were built,” says Schemenauer.
+“With a secure water supply, people began to return [to the town] and new houses were built,” says Schemenauer.
 Yet ironically, the system is now defunct, the plastic sheets torn and abandoned.
 According to Schemenauer, the town grew so much that the government decided to install a water pipeline at a cost of US$1 million to help it grow more.
 Although there was still plenty of room on the hill for more sheets, neither the local authority nor the townspeople took the trouble to maintain the existing system after Schemenauer left at the end of the 1990s.

 Schemenauer is developing the fog-harvesting system for other arid lands that receive fogs but little rain, from the Caribbean to Namibia to Yemen.
 In Oman, where there are fogs 80 days a year, Schemenauer says his sheets got ten times the yield they did in Chile.
 The new technology works.
 But in Chile at least, the social organization for handling a communal resource is thus far lacking.

 For more information about FogQuest projects visit www.fogquest.org.

 About the Author

 Fred Pearce is a freelance writer based in London, U.K. He is environment consultant for New Scientist magazine as well as a regular contributor to the Boston Globe and The Independent.

 This article is adapted from Keepers of the Spring by Fred Pearce.
 Copyright © 2004 by the author.
 Reproduced by permission of Island Press, Washington, DC.